 Contemporary style is trending right now and everyone is going for the minimalist look.
-White leather has become a favorite material and one of my favorites even in my own home.
+White Italian leather is a favorite material and one of my favorites even in my own home.
 The problem with white leather is it gets dingy quick.
 My white bar stools around my island get used a lot and when people with blue denim jeans sit there, the dye in the jeans has a tenancy to turn my white leather chairs bluish-gray.
 Well, I missed the look of my bright white bar stools and set out on a mission to find a way to bring them back to their original luster.

 I first tried a leather cleaner/conditioner, as it was labeled, and that did nothing to clean my chairs.
 I googled it and still did not find a solution to my problem.
 My husband Lee went out in our garage and came back with, Auto Magic, a vinyl/leather cleaner for car upholstery.
-Look at how he brushed and wiped my stools clean easily with this product.
+Look at how he brushed and wiped my white Italian leather stools clean easily with this product.

 First test a small out of site area on your furniture to make sure the chemical is compatible.
 Pour some of the cleaner into a spray bottle for easier application, then spray down your leather.
 With a bristle brush, scrub the area that needs cleaning (don’t forget the seams, they capture plenty of dirt) and pretty quickly you’ll see the dirt coming right off.
 Use a clean, damp cloth to wipe everything off.
 Now that you’re done cleaning, let dry good and apply a leather conditioner for protecting your leather furniture in the long run.

 How It Works